Why do we teach English?

 How do we teach English?

-In EYFS and Key Stage 1 the acquisition of reading is incorporated in the Read Write inc Phonics program.
+In EYFS and Year 1 the acquisition of reading is incorporated in the Read Write inc Phonics program.
 When the children have passed the phonics screening, they progress on to individual reading books following the Oxford reading scheme.
 Each child receives a number of home reading books that are changed regularly.
 The level of each child is continually assessed by their class teachers to ensure a tailored learning experience.
-In addition to the daily English lesson children in Key Stage 2 also participate in a 20 minute guided reading session where they develop reading accuracy, inference and comprehension skills.
+In addition to the daily English lesson children in Year 2 and Key Stage 2 also participate in a 20 minute guided reading session where they develop reading accuracy, inference and comprehension skills.
+Each week the children develop their vocabulary supported by the text; there is a focus on the key skills of retrieval, inference, summarising, explanation and prediction.

 Spelling, Punctuation and Grammar